Jesse-McDonald/TeapotShoot/README.md

 *The game features a teapot for each player that will move and spin as the player does

-*A custom binary network protocal for communication betwene players
+*A custom binary network protocal for communication between players

 *Projectiles and colisions for shooting